wolfv6/keybrd_DH/examples/shiftRegs/README.md

 * sr5_dodohand_PCB/

 The "sr" prefix means "shift register".
-The folders number are ordered from fundamental to practical.
+The folder numbers are ordered from fundamental to practical.
 The fist three folders test components. sr4_keys and sr5_dodohand_PCB contain schematics.